Part 2: Calibration & Imaging of J1849+3024

 • You should see some new files which are CASA images.
 These are:

-• 1848+283_p0.image - The model convolved with the synthesised beam added into the residual image
+• phasecal1p0.image - the model convolved with the synthesised beam added into the residual image.

-• 1848+283_p0.residual - The noise image after CLEAN deconvolution (seen in the interactive prompt during CLEANing)
+• phasecal1p0.residual - the noise image after CLEAN deconvolution (seen in the interactive prompt during CLEANing).

-• 1848+283_p0.pb - The primary beam response across the image (Note this is not correct for heterogeneous arrays yet)
+• phasecal1p0.pb - the primary beam response across the image (Note this is not correct for heterogeneous arrays yet).

-• Type imview into the CASA prompt and open these images.
-Try to discern where these images originate from by comparing it to the imaging 101 we presented in part A.
+• (Linux only) Enter imview at the CASA prompt or (macOS & Linux) open CARTA and examine these images.
+Attempt to determine the origin of these images by comparing them to the imaging description presented in part A.

-• Look at the 1848+283_p0.image.
-The source is fairly point-like but the background noise looks very non-gaussian i.e. there's stripes and negatives in a non-random way.
-This is a tell-tale sign of calibration errors.
-This is expected as we have not corrected for any amplitude errors nor have we accounted for the slight non-point like nature of our calibrator.
+• Inspect the phasecal1p0.image.
+The source appears quite point-like, but the background noise shows a distinctly non-Gaussian pattern, with visible stripes and negatives arranged in a non-random manner.
+This serves as a clear indication of calibration errors.
+Such issues are anticipated, as we have neither corrected for any amplitude errors nor considered the slight non-point-like nature of our calibrator.

 3E.
 Tracking calibration improvements